Contents

-If your business engages in credit reporting as part of your business activities, it’s important to have a strong Credit Reporting Policy in place.
-This will protect your business and your customers as well.
+If your business engages in credit reporting as part of your activities, it’s crucial to have a strong Credit Reporting Policy in place.
+This not only safeguards your business and your customers, but also ensures that your practices are compliant with the latest 2025 data privacy standards.

 What Is A Credit Reporting Policy?

-A Credit Reporting Policy discloses to your customers how you will be handling their credit-related personal information.
-It might include details around:
+A Credit Reporting Policy outlines how your business handles credit-related personal information.
+It typically includes details such as:

-• Whether the collection of that data is authorised by law
+- How the collection and processing of this data is authorised by law

 Does My Business Need A Credit Reporting Policy?